damian-pastorini/reldens-docs/installation.md

 5 - Create or update the `.env` and `knexfile.js` with your server credentials.

+**IMPORTANT: check the database considerations at the bottom of this page.**

-6 - Make sure to set `mysql` or `mysql2` as your RELDENS_DB_CLIENT environment variable depending on your MySQL server version.
+At this point you could change your database client by setting `mysql` or `mysql2` as your RELDENS_DB_CLIENT environment variable depending on your MySQL server version.

 7 - Run Node:
 ```